ALL CURRENCIES

 Adventure Discovery

-Go on a walk-through history
+Go on a Walk Through History

-Phuket has come a long way from its beginnings as a tin-mining settlement, but with a little imagination you can almost see the merchants of yore arraying goods inside the ornate Sino-Portuguese shophouses in Phuket Town.
-Converted into trendy restaurants, guesthouses and boutique hotels, they have since received a new lease on life; many restored to their former glory.
+Phuket has come a long way from its beginnings as a tin-mining settlement, but with a little imagination, you can almost see the merchants of yore arraying goods inside the ornate Sino-Portuguese shophouses in Phuket Town.
+Converted into trendy restaurants, guesthouses, and boutique hotels, they have since received a new lease on life; many restored to their former glory.

 If you like your nature to come with a side of strange and unusual, you will love the Ma Doo Bua café.
 A must-visit destination for botanists and Instagrammers alike, this lakeside eatery is home to a colony of giant water lilies strong enough to hold the weight of a child (or a very light adult).

-A bridge to the heart
+A Bridge to the Heart

-Tipple on the islands own rum
+Tipple on the Island's Own Rum

 To explore a more contemporary side of Phuket, head to the award-winning Chalong Bay Rum Distillery.
 Plan to spend a few hours here as you tour the facilities learning the centuries-old French technique of using copper stills, before joining a cocktail-making workshop centred on Chalong Bay’s pure sugarcane juice rum.
 Distilled and bottled in Phuket and packed with local botanicals, it skillfully showcases the terroir of the island.

-Visit the locals
+Visit the Locals

 Koh Panyee is a small fishing village built on stilts a 20-minute longtail boat ride from the main island.
 The local Muslim community are always welcoming and ready to show you around their unique home in the shallow waters.
 The floating village has a school, a mosque, small souvenir shops, and restaurants.
-The community are also football mad and have their very own floating football stadium and their love of the game has made them one of Southern Thailand’s best football teams.
+The community are also football-mad and have their very own floating football stadium and their love of the game has made them one of Southern Thailand’s best football teams.

-Gibbons were poached to extinction in Phuket jungle over 40 years ago.
+Gibbons were poached to extinction in the Phuket jungle over 40 years ago.
 Today, they are illegally kept as pets or used as props in tourist photos feeding the demand for baby gibbons.
 But there is a way to engage with these gorgeous creatures in an ethical way.
 Phuket’s Gibbon Rehabilitation Project, a research division of the Wild Animal Rescue Foundation of Thailand (WARF), rescues gibbons and rehabilitates them so that they can be reintroduced into their natural habitat.
-Visit the centre to learn about the work the centre is doing, as well as observing the animals at the designated viewing areas.
+Visit the centre to learn about the work the centre is doing, as well as observe the animals at the designated viewing areas.

-The Man With The Golden Gun Layan Experience
+"The Man With the Golden Gun" Layan Experience

-Your mission if you choose to accept it is to enjoy the ‘Golden Gun’ experience at Anantara Layan Residences.
-Catch a private jet from Bangkok to Phuket, be whisked by chauffeur-driven limo to Villa Similan, the largest and most luxurious of the resort’s residences.
-Enjoy martini’s (shaken not stirred) by your own private butler before being presented with THE actual golden gun from the 1974 movie.
-A glamorous yacht cruise around Phang Nga Bay, where The Man with the Golden Gun was filmed, with free-flowing Krug champagne tops off the Bond experience.
+Your mission, if you choose to accept it, is to enjoy the "Golden Gun" experience at Layan Residences by Anantara.
+Catch a private jet from Bangkok to Phuket, and be whisked by a chauffeur-driven limo to Villa Similan, the largest and most luxurious of the resort’s residences.
+Enjoy martinis (shaken not stirred) by your own private butler before being presented with the actual golden gun from the 1974 movie.
+A glamorous yacht cruise around Phang Nga Bay, where "The Man with the Golden Gun" was filmed, with free-flowing Krug champagne tops off the Bond experience.

 Shop Till You Drop

-Get back to nature
+Get Back to Nature

-Take a hike to the islands last virgin rainforest Khao Phra Thaeo National Park.
+Take a hike to the island's last virgin rainforest Khao Phra Thaeo National Park.
 The rainforest is known for its wide array of birds and wildlife, but the main attraction is the Bang Pae waterfall offering a cool spot to swim after a long hike.

-Curated For You
+Curated for You

 You Might Also Like